-This system registers and publicizes all the cartographic information produced by the different institutions of the country and creates value-added services that it makes available to users under the same projection system.
-It also advertises the spatial information, fulfills a role of information repository to avoid the loss of information produced by public institutions and also to serve as a publication node for those that do not have the necessary infrastructure to serve the information they have produced.
+This system registers and publishes all the cartographic information produced by the different institutions of the country and creates value-added services that it makes available to users under the same projection system.
+In addition, it advertises spatial information, fulfills the role of an information repository to avoid the loss of information produced by public institutions and also to serve as a publication node for those that do not have the necessary infrastructure to serve the information they have produced.

 Registration of Land Use Regulations (RENOT)

-This is a register that integrates all the regulations that contain attributes of affectation or benefit towards the use, domain or occupation of the parcels.
-The origin of this registry is associated to the Law of Territorial Ordering, looking for that the planning plans and rules of public order that generate different institutions can be enforceable and are reflected as affectations on the parcels in the consultation or cadastral certificate, as well as in the management of procedures or certifications in the properties of the Land Registry.
+This is a registry that integrates all the regulations that contain attributes of affectation or benefit towards the use, domain or occupation of the plots.
+The origin of this registry is associated with the Territorial Ordinance Law, seeking that the ordinance plans and public order norms generated by different institutions can be enforceable and reflected as effects on the parcels in the consultation or cadastral certificate, as well as in the management of procedures or certifications in the properties of the Property Registry.

-Although the RENOT sponsors have changed at different times, their concept remains the same as the maps painted to be binding: "There must be legal conditions that empower the principles of consent, specialty, advertising and registration, so that the rules of public order are reflected in private property »
+Although the sponsors of RENOT have changed at different times, their concept remains the same as that required for painted maps to be binding: "There must be legal conditions that empower the principles of consent, specialty, publicity and registration, so that the rules of public order are reflected in private property.

 The National Spatial Data Infrastructure (INDES)

 Of course, not everything was so easy to implement.
-In 2002, the topic of spatial data infrastructures was somewhat primitive, at least in these countries where the institutional capacities and the academic offer of the universities have little to offer.
-For that time, the fourth system was called Clearinghouse, an eighties term that reminds us of the famous metadata search engines.
+In 2002, the subject of Spatial Data Infrastructures was somewhat primitive, at least in these countries where institutional capacities and the academic offerings of universities have little to offer.
+At that time the fourth system was called Clearinghouse, an eighties term that reminds us of the famous metadata search engines.
 For the year that I have to reconceptualize it, we call it the National Spatial Data Infrastructure (INDES).

 Was SINAP worth the effort?

-SINAP has been shown in different international contexts, although in my own opinion, it suffers from writers who wish to count their kindness under a patriotic approach.
-To be a smoke born from scratch, on a glass table and few cups of coffee, in a country with the problems of corruption and political patronage similar to many countries in the Hispanic context, SINAP is an exemplary project in many aspects.
-Of the four subsystems, SURE was the one that had the best sustainability conditions, because its development was made in a time as record as obsessive were its sponsors and because they bet on abusing multiple lobby fronts for new legislation and institutional transformation, what is not easy (or advisable) to carry out in any country; although for it they had to jump obstacles like not touching the civil code (that one day of these will pass the invoice), as well as the limited incidence in the Cadastral-Registral career, although it was included in the certified professionals.
+SINAP has been shown in different international contexts, although in my particular opinion, it lacks writers who wish to tell its benefits from a patriotic approach.
+For a smoke born from scratch, on a glass table and few cups of coffee, in a country with problems of corruption and political patronage similar to many countries with a Hispanic context, SINAP is an exemplary project in many aspects.
+Of the four subsystems, SURE was the one that had the best sustainability conditions, since its development was carried out in a time as record as how obsessive its godparents were and because they bet on abusing multiple lobbying fronts for a new legislation and institutional transformation, what is not easy (nor recommended) to carry out in any country; although for this they had to jump obstacles such as not touching the civil code (which one of these days will pass the bill), as well as the limited incidence in the Cadastre-Registry career, although it was included in the certified professionals.

 In terms of institutional growth, there are many challenges, as the late process of institutionalization of the Project, the lack of a civil career and an unpredictable union of employees has almost brought to collapse the most glorious moments of the Institute of Property; However, SURE as a technological platform deserves the respect that has allowed it to continue operating as an official platform.